-- To allow multiple custom categories per technology, go to the <Documentation> row of the MDG
+- 4 Regenerate the MDG Technology using the edited MTS file. - To allow multiple custom categories per technology, go to the <Documentation> row of the MDG

 Technology file and add the attributes: - categoryList, which contains either a comma-separated list of custom category names, or the name of a single built-in category (such as 'Business') - categoryMappings, which contains a list of option pairs of the form 'Group Name 1=Category Name A;Group Name 2=Category Name B;" and so on; the category names must all be in 'categoryList' In the <ModelTemplates> block of the MDG Technology file, each <Model> row will have an attribute groupName.
 The group name must be in categoryMappings.